BitMEX/api-connectors/auto-generated/python/docs/PositionApi.md

 # create an instance of the API class
 api_instance = swagger_client.PositionApi(swagger_client.ApiClient(configuration))
 symbol = 'symbol_example' # str | Symbol of position to isolate.
-amount = 8.14 # float | Amount to transfer, in Satoshis.
+amount = 789 # int | Amount to transfer, in Satoshis.
 May be negative. target_account_id = 1.2 # float | AccountId for the position that the margin would be transfered to, must be a paired account with main user. (optional)

 try: